Lantana

 This kind of error detection is rather weak.
 Due to the nature of the XOR operation, two wrongs give a right.
 This means that when the block contains an even number of bad bits at the same position, they will be undetected.
 It is also not possible to correct reading errors, as the XOR operation only allows to identify the position of the bad bit, but not the actual byte that contained the error.
 More sophisticated error correction algorithms would have slowed down the loading process, though.

-The parity is computed as a final step, after all the bytes have been read from the block on tape.
+The parity is checked as a final step, after all the bytes have been read from the block on tape.
 For that reason, the loader can only decide at the end of the recording whether the loading was successful or not.

 But then, why does the tape loading error sometimes appear while the block is still loading?
 Well, in the first part I have explained that the loading routine just reads an unknown number of bytes.
-It ends when waiting for a pulse change took to long.
+It ends when waiting for a pulse change took too long.
 Now, if there is an audio gap on tape, the signal seems to end just in the middle of the block.
 It is then very likely that the parity checksum is wrong because there are still bytes missing.

 Some simple copy protections made use of the way the Spectrum loads data from tape.
 A very common way were “headerless” files, where the header block was left out and only the data block was recorded on tape.
 The BASIC LOAD command was unable to read those files because of the missing header.